Bigeminy: Cause

-After any PVC there is a pause that can lead to the development of bigeminy.
+After any premature ventricular contraction there is a pause that can lead to the development of bigeminy.
 A PVC wavefront often encounters a refractory AV node that does not conduct the wavefront retrograde.
 Thus the atrium is not depolarized and the sinus node is not reset.
 Since the sinus P wave to PVC interval is less than the normal P–P interval, the interval between the PVC and the next P wave is prolonged to equal the normal time elapsed during two P–P intervals.
 This is called a "compensatory" pause.
 The pause after the PVC leads to a longer recovery time, which is associated with a higher likelihood of myocardium being in different stages of repolarization.
 This then allows for re-entrant circuits and sets up the ventricle for another PVC after the next sinus beat.
 The constant interval between the sinus beat and PVC suggests a reentrant etiology rather than spontaneous automaticity of the ventricle.

 Premature atrial contractions by contrast do not have a compensatory pause, since they reset the sinus node, but atrial or supraventricular bigeminy can occur.
 If the PACs are very premature, the wavefront can encounter a refractory AV node and not be conducted.
 This can be mistaken for sinus bradycardia if the PAC is buried in the T wave since the PAC will reset the SA node and lead to a long P–P interval.

+Hypothyroidism has been reported as a potential cause of cardiac arrhythmias, including bigeminy, as the autonomic instability and changes to cardiac contractility observed in a hypothyroid state may contribute to their development.

 Diagnosis

 Rule of bigeminy

-When the atrial rhythm is irregular (as in atrial fibrillation or sinus arrythmia) the presence of bigeminy depends on the length of the P–P interval and happens more frequently with a longer interval.
+When the atrial rhythm is irregular (as in atrial fibrillation or sinus arrhythmia) the presence of bigeminy depends on the length of the P–P interval and happens more frequently with a longer interval.
 As with post PVC pauses, a longer P–P interval leads to a higher chance of re-entrant circuits and thus PVCs.
 The term "rule of bigeminy" is used to refer to the dependence of bigeminy on the ventricular cycle length in irregular rhythms.